 How It Works

-Licensed practitioners perform Cool Sculpting by using a special tool to cool certain parts of your body to freezing temperature.
+Licensed practitioners Cool Sculpt stubborn bulges using a special tool to isolate and expose those bulges to precise cooling.

 This controlled cooling eliminates fat cells by damaging those cells’ membranes.
 The fat cell’s membrane- now damaged, can longer store fat.
-The immune system gathers these cells so they are naturally broken down and processed out of the body as waste.
+The immune system gathers these cells.
+They are naturally broken down and processed out of the body as waste.

-This process is known as “cryolipolysis”, and it can take several weeks to fully commence.
-However, after 8 to 12 weeks, patients will begin to see the Cool Sculpt effects.
+This process is known as “cryolipolysis.”
+It can take several weeks to commence fully.
+However, after 8 to 12 weeks, most patients begin to see the Cool Sculpt effects.
 With little to no downtime and no scarring, patients will see a slimmer, more sculpted appearance*.
-Best of all, these results will last.
+Best of all, these results last.

 Target Areas

-Cool Sculpting practitioners are equipped with the latest line of fat freezing applicators.
-[SPA] can obliterate almost any bulge clinging to the body.
+Cool Sculpt practitioners are equipped with the latest line of fat-freezing applicators.
+Le Fleur can obliterate almost any bulge clinging to the body.

-From the top; Cool Sculpting can reduce double chins, neck fat, armpit fat (also known as bra bulge), and upper arm fat.
-To the middle; belly fat, love handles, thigh fat, and back fat are common areas for treatment.
-Finally the bottom; stubborn deposits of fat above the knee can also be reduced.
+From the top applicators, Cool Sculpt double chins, neck fat, armpit fat (also known as bra bulge), and upper arm fat.
+To the middle, belly fat, love handles, thigh fat, and back fat are common areas for treatment.
+Finally, the bottom; stubborn deposits of fat above the knee can also be reduced.

-Created to specifically target unyielding fat deposits, Cool Sculpting is ideal for areas of the body resistant to diet and/or exercise.
+Created to target unyielding fat deposits specifically, Cool Sculpting is ideal for areas of the body resistant to diet and/or exercise.

-Schedule a consultation with [SPA] to determine if Cool Sculpting can tackle your stubborn bulge.
+Schedule a consultation with Le Fleur Medispa and Aesthetics to determine if Cool Sculpting can tackle your stubborn bulge.

-Before & After
+Before & After*

-Millions of men and women are choosing fat freezing as a non-surgical alternative to liposuction.
-Before and After photos show clearly the effectiveness of Cool Sculpting.
-True to the nature of any cosmetic treatment, results will vary.
-To ensure an amazing transformation and long-lasting results contact [SPA].
-Cool Sculpt is technique-sensitive, and [SPA] is both reputable and highly experienced.
+Millions of men and women cool sculpt their bulges as a non-surgical alternative to liposuction.
+Before and After photos clearly show the effectiveness of Cool Sculpting.
+True to the nature of any cosmetic treatment, results may vary.*

+To ensure an amazing transformation and long-lasting results, contact Le Fleur Medispa and Aesthetics.
+Cool Sculpt is technique-sensitive, and Le Fleur is both reputable and highly experienced.

-[Before and After photos]
+[insert 2 Before and After photos]

+See more before and after results here >>

 Cost

 The cost to Cool Sculpt varies per patient.
-Pricing is determined by treatment that is unique to each individual patient.
-Elements that influence the Cool Sculpting cost include the size and type of applicator used, the number of cycles needed to achieve the desired amount of fat reduction, discounts, and specials.
+Pricing is determined by treatment, each unique to the individual patient.
+Elements that influence Cool Sculpting cost include the size and type of applicator used, the number of cycles needed to achieve the desired amount of fat reduction, discounts, and specials.

+Learn more about the Cost of CoolSculpting >>

 Cool Sculpting Near Me

-Schedule a complimentary consultation with [SPA], the leading body-contouring facility in [LOCATION].
-Contact [SPA] online by filling out the form below or call [number] today to find out if Cool Sculpting is right for you.
+Schedule a complimentary consultation with Le Fleur Medispa and Aesthetics, the leading body-contouring facility in Shrewsbury, NJ .
+Contact Le Fleur online by filling out the form below or call (732) 365-4085 today to determine if Cool Sculpting is right for you.